-The India Fund was valued at £63.2 million at the end of March 2015, compared to £73.9 million in March 2014, which includes the disposal of approximately 54% of the Fund's holding in Adani Power (£9.2 million of opening value).
+The India Fund was valued at £63.2 million at the end of March 2015, compared to £73.9 million in March 2014, which includes the disposal of approximately 54% of the Fund's holding in Adani Power (£9.2 million of opening value), as described on page 23.
 The negative value movement of £6.3 million was due to a number of factors, including continued delays in project execution and funding constraints for the road projects, and the pricing and availability of fuel for the investments in the power sector.
-The Indian rupee increased by 8% against sterling over the course of the financial year, resulting in foreign exchange gains, as shown in Table 4.
+The Indian rupee increased by 8% against sterling over the course of the financial year, resulting in foreign exchange gains, as shown in Table 3.